 Dear Parents and carers,

-Happy New Year and welcome back to spring term 2018.
-I trust everyone had a wonderful break and managed to find time to rest and recuperate after a very busy first term.
+Welcome back to summer term 2018.
+I trust everyone had a wonderful break and managed to find time to rest and recuperate after a very busy spring term.

 As mentioned last term, home learning and parental engagement plays vital part in supporting your child’s learning.
 Reading, spelling and times tables continue to remain our key focus.